EarthScope: Faults and Earthquake Processes

-EarthScope is acquiring 3D and 4D data that will give scientists a more detailed insight into faulting and earthquakes than ever before.
-This project is providing a much needed data upgrade from work done in previous years thanks to many technological advances.
-New data will enable an improved study and understanding of faults and earthquakes that will increase our knowledge of the complete earthquake process, allowing for the continued development of building predictive models.
-Detailed information on internal fault zone architecture, crust and upper mantle structure, strain rates, and transitions between fault systems and deformation types; as well as heat flow, electromagnetic/magnetotelluric, and seismic waveform data, will all be made available.
+EarthScope acquired 3D and 4D data that gave scientists a more detailed insight into faulting and earthquakes than ever before.
+This project provided a much needed data upgrade from work done in previous years thanks to many technological advances.
+New data enabled an improved study and understanding of faults and earthquakes that increased our knowledge of the complete earthquake process, allowing for the continued development of building predictive models.
+Detailed information on internal fault zone architecture, crust and upper mantle structure, strain rates, and transitions between fault systems and deformation types; as well as heat flow, electromagnetic/magnetotelluric, and seismic waveform data, were all made available.

-A few questions hoping to be answered by EarthScope include:
+A few questions EarthScope addressed include: